mod_setenvif

 SetEnvIf (mime !image/gif) and (mime !application/.*) and (mime !audio/.*) gzip

-Important note regarding BrowserMatch/BrowserMatchNoCase directives:
+Important note regarding BrowserMatch , BrowserMatchNoCase directives

 For BrowserMatch/BrowserMatchNoCase directives the first attribute is always User-Agent header, that's why the first value after directive name is NOT an attribute BUT a regex that will be matched against User-Agent header.
+The rest of the above guidelines are completely applicable to those directives.

 BrowserMatch Mozilla/4\.[678] and mime image/jpeg gzip

-Important note regarding matched/non-matched groups:
+Important note regarding matched/non-matched groups

-Standard Apache mod_setenvif capabilities allow to match groups in regular expressions and then insert these matches into the values of created environment variables.
+Standard Apache mod_setenvif capabilities allow matching groups in regular expressions and then inserting these matches into the values of created environment variables.
+The same functionality is supported in Helicon Ape, but extended syntax has some peculiarities.

 # fullpath variable will contain full request path